datahubio/docs/DataHub Cloud/Configuring Your Site.md

   ```

 ### 7. **`contentExclude`**

-- **Description**: Specifies a list of file paths or directory paths to be excluded from the site.
-Files or directories listed here will not be included in the site's content.
+- **Description**: Specifies a list of files or directories to be excluded from the site.
 - **Example**:

   ```json